 When you’re a young, struggling actress with only a few television credits to your name, even an audition for a one-day role with one line of dialogue on a daytime soap is something to lift your hopes and add a sparkle to your eye.

-It was 32 years ago, in April, 1982, Linder got the role and delivered her line, “Dinner is served,” on The Young and the Restless.
+It was 36 years ago, in April, 1982, when Linder got the role and delivered her line, “Dinner is served,” on The Young and the Restless.
 She was asked back the next day and the next.
-Now she remains a key member of the top-rated daytime drama’s cast.
+Now she remains a key member of the top-rated (for 29 years and counting!) daytime drama’s cast.
 Still the realist, however, she continues to fly the friendly skies of United on weekends while simultaneously appearing on the soap opera.
-In 2005, Linder was elected to two terms as Governor of Daytime Programming Peer Group for the Academy of Television Arts and Sciences (the folks who put on the Emmy Awards).
 On April 10, 2008, Linder received a star on the Hollywood Walk of Fame.
+Linder was previously elected to two terms as Governor of Daytime Programming Peer Group for the Academy of Television Arts and Sciences (the folks who put on the Emmy Awards) and she’s a longtime board member for SAG-AFTRA.

 Linder enjoys the best of two worlds — on the air and in the air.
 “Acting is my life,” says Linder.
 “It’s what I do for a living and my creative satisfaction.
 Flying is what I do to stay grounded as long as I can work it into my schedule.”